August 14-17, 2025

 Does Anthroposophy have a future?
 This question seems to have been very much alive for Rudolf Steiner in the weeks leading up to the Christmas Foundation Meeting.
 Was it this question that inspired his decision to inaugurate the esoteric work of the School for Spiritual Science?
 He knew that it was only through an esoteric deepening that new life could flow into the spiritual work and allow anthroposophical practice to bear fruit in the world.
 Can we, in our work together, birth impulses capable of bringing new vitality to the School for Spiritual Science in North America?
 What are the inner and outer gestures of a truly modern esoteric path?

-The conference organizing group includes: John Bloom, Catarina Burisch, Bert Chase, Oliver Conradt, Sarah Dunbar, Michael Hughes, Kim Hunter, Rudiger Janisch, Jon McAlice, Rubeena Sandhu, Ezra Sullivan, and Leah Walker.
+The conference organizing group includes: John Bloom, Catarina Burisch, Bert Chase, Oliver Conradt, Sarah Dunbar, Michael Hughes, Kim Hunter, Rudiger Janisch, Jon McAlice, Rubeena Sandhu, and Leah Walker.

 Social Art Circles